-Albania is still struggling with providing quality child protection and prevention services and effective local level responses.
-To better identify and support child victims of abuse and violence, we promote policy and service improvement, and strengthen the child protection system.
+Albania is struggling with providing quality child protection services and effective local level responses.
+To better support child victims of abuse and violence, we promote policy and service improvement, and strengthen the child protection system.
 We offer trainings for professionals and support the efforts of local organisations around child protection issues through grants.
-Affected children receive direct access to services, take part in psychosocial activities and get counselling.
+Affected children receive access to services, take part in psychosocial activities and get counselling.
 They can go to afterschool classes where they learn about their rights, while parents attend positive parenting courses.
 We also advocate for better integration of child protection policies and strategies into the existing legal framework.

 Children and youth in migration

 During the past decades, Albania has experienced different massive emigration waves.
 Severe economic hardship or violations of their rights are some of the main reasons why vulnerable people emigrate.
 To prevent unsafe migration and reintegrate vulnerable families returning to Albania, we help parents set up an income-generating activity, encourage children to attend school or after-school activities, provide psychosocial counselling and support, and empower young people to become agents of change.
 Our experts work to improve the regulatory framework and the services for children on the move.
 We strengthen cross-border cooperation in the Balkans to prevent trafficking and to ensure access to protection and reintegration services for the victims.